 The Low Mow approach has evolved from practical experience.
 The council believes it will be better for wildlife, better for the equipment and will lead to less complaints.
 The approach will see more areas left wild until the end of the season, whilst regularly used areas are kept trimmed.
 Mowing schedules will vary from area to area, with all areas being left at the beginning of May.
 Where grass is cut less often, the town council’s Streetscape service will still visit to maintain the area.
 At the end of the growing season all areas will be cut to prepare for the next season.

 Wildflower strips are areas of grass that are purposely not cut and where wildflowers are allowed to self-seed and grow.
-Wildflower strips are planned for the following areas in Congleton:
+Wildflower strips are planned for many areas in Congleton.

 Planting Practices